jade-nl/rt.extras/Profiles/Toning/README.md

 * ct.base.smh.pp3

-This sets up 3 instances that makes it easier to target shadows, midtones and highlights.
+This sets up 3 instances that makes it easier to target shadows, mid tones and highlights.
 The Luminance channel and mask blur is used for this profile.

 * ct.base.rgb.pp3